playgameservices/android-basic-samples/BasicSamples/SavedGames/README.md

 Follow these steps to set up the sample:

 1. Update the package name in `AndroidManifest.xml` to be something other than `com.google.example.games.savedgames`.
-1. Modify your app folder structure to match your package name.
-1. Replace the package name in `MainActivity.java`.
 The package name must be unique; otherwise, the API console cannot link your app correctly.
 1. Create your project in the Google Play Developer Console.
 1. Enable **Saved Games** on the Game Details page when creating your app in order to enable the